pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: collide_mask

-   | :sl:`collision detection between two sprites, using masks.`
+   | :sl:`Collision detection between two sprites, using masks.`
    | :sg:`collide_mask(SpriteLeft, SpriteRight) -> point`

    Returns first point on the mask where the masks collided, or None if